sreeduggirala/TxB-Raffle/README.md

 Note: TxB Raffle is initialized to ETH Goerli Testnet; Chainlink content should be replaced with network-specific values.

-Chainlink doesn't support Shardeum (as of February 2023); a separe SupraOracles version will be made.
+Chainlink doesn't support Shardeum (as of February 2023); a separe SupraOracles version is available: https://github.com/sreeduggirala/TxB-Raffle-SO